5 DAYS / 4 NIGHTS

 Day 3: El Paraiso Camp - Lost City - Second Overnight Camp (B/L/D)

-Enjoy breakfast listening to the sounds of the jungle come awake and be ready to depart at 7:00 am for a 6-kilometer trek en route to the mysterious site of Ciudad Perdida with its awkwardly shaped, steep and mossy 1,200 steps that take you uphill to reach this ancient site.
+Enjoy breakfast listening to the sounds of the jungle come awake and be ready to depart at 7:00 am for a 6-kilometer trek en route to the mysterious site of Ciudad Perdida with its 1,200 steep and mossy steps, that take you uphill to reach this ancient site.
 Nestled on the slopes of the Rio Buritaca river valley, the site overlooks the region from 1,300 meters above sea level.
 Here you will have magnificent views overlooking the dense jungle and rugged terrain.
 Walk among the 170 stone terraces and endless staircases that cover the approximately 2 square kilometers that was once the largest Tayrona city and major economic and political center.
 This will give you a better understanding on how large and spectacular this site really is.
 After the site visit we will return to the third camp for lunch.
 Then go back to the camp 2 and have dinner as you reminisce on the magical experience of discovering the Lost City in the jungle.

 (6-kilometer trek; 7 hours approx.)